bryanchun/skygear-social-login-google/tutorial_res/tutorial.md

         ```
         - Here comes logging out. `skygear.auth.logout()` provides the logout procedure and returns a `promise`.
 If the call was unresolved/failed, we handle the error once again; else the call is resolved and we perform the user-defined `this.doLogout`, which is expanded into an anonymous function just like what we did with removing `this.doLogin`.

-        - Before that, as a cautious check, we query `skygear.auth.whoami()` once again to see if the current account is correctly dismissed, or `this.isCurrentUserNull`.
-Notice that if this is the case, `whoami().then()` should throw an error, in which we capture as a `return true` (shorthanded here), otherwise account information is retained and return `false`.
+        - Before that, as a cautious check, we query `skygear.auth.whoami()` once again to see if the current account is correctly dismissed, or not `this.isCurrentUserNull()`.
+Notice that if current user is null, `whoami().then()` should throw an error, in which we capture as a `return true` (shorthanded here) from `this.isCurrentUserNull()`, otherwise account information is retained and it returns `false`.

-        - The logout-resolved (`doLogout`) block first checks whether `this.isCurrentUserNull()`.
+        - The logout-resolved block (`doLogout`) first checks whether `this.isCurrentUserNull()`.
 The ternary operator `... ? ... : ...` selects the right success callback to be fed into `then()`.
-It throws an error with `this.onError` if the check returns a yes, a `false` corresponds to using a callback for logout success, where we show `Logout success` alongside restoring the states to `this.default_states` before signing in.
+          - It throws an error with `this.onError` if the check returns a yes
+          - It shows `Logout success` if the check returns a no, and restores the states to `this.default_states`, just like we have never signed in.

-        The final bit of code is for binding those user-defined functions that used `this.setState` to the `App` in the constructor.
-We need to do this because otherwise those functions will use their own context `this`, not the `Component`'s `this`, to find a method `setState`, which obviously cannot be found and has logical error.
+        The final bit of code is for binding some methods to the `App` in the constructor, those user-defined methods that used `this.setState`.
+We need to do so because otherwise those methods will use their own context `this`, not the `Component`'s `this`, to find the method `setState`, which obviously cannot be found and has logical error.

         ``` js
         class App extends Component {